Climate Change Project

 Partnership with Adaptation Without Borders

-MBBI has recently signed an MOU with Adaptation Without Borders.
-AWB is a new global partnership, created to respond to the emerging global challenge of transboundary climate risks.
-Adopting an innovative and solutions-focused approach to managing transboundary climate risks, AWB will generate tools and tactics to identify, assess and track climate impacts – within and across the international pathways via which they flow.
+MBBI has recently signed an MOU with Adaptation Without Borders Initiative.
+AWBI is a new global partnership, created to respond to the emerging global challenge of transboundary climate risks.
+Adopting an innovative and solutions-focused approach to managing transboundary climate risks, AWBI will generate tools and tactics to identify, assess and track climate impacts – within and across the international pathways via which they flow.
 They are also planning on producing implementable policy recommendations and adaptation options to mitigate or manage their effects.

 Project History